Areas of Huddersfield: Buy-to-Let Property Investment Hotspots

 Population: 162,900 approximately

 Huddersfield offers investors a wide range of property types.
-Typical Huddersfield house types include traditional stone-built terraced property, large mainly Victorian period houses plus both old and new build housing estates with detached and semi-detached family houses.
-Buy to let investors will also find apartments, mostly in old converted mill buildings, in several parts of the town.
+Typical Huddersfield house types include traditional stone-built terraced properties, large mainly Victorian period houses plus both old and new build housing estates with detached and semi-detached family houses.
+Buy-to-let investors will also find apartments, mostly in old converted mill buildings, in several parts of the town.
 Huddersfield’s inner suburbs are densely populated but the outer suburbs in the hills and valleys around the town offer more space and some are semi-rural.

 Areas to the north of Huddersfield town centre include Birchencliffe, Cowcliffe, Deighton, Edgerton, Fartown, Fixby, Oakes, Salendine Nook and Sheepridge.
 These offer a mix of property types including some of Huddersfield’s cheapest properties and some of its more expensive areas.